 Make sure you use a meat thermometer to check that the chicken is cooked all the way through.
 It will take about 10-15 minutes to cook on the grill, turning a couple of times.

 Greek Chicken Skewers

 - 1 teaspoon Dried thyme

 - 1 teaspoon Dried basil

 - 1 pinch Sea salt and black pepper

-- 2 Bell peppers, cut into 2cm chunks
+- 2 Bell peppers - cut into chunks

-- 1 Large red onion, cut into 2cm chunks
+- 1 Courgette (zucchini) - cut into chunks

-- If using wooden skewers, soak in water for at least 30 minutes before using.
+- If you are using wooden skewers, make sure to soak them for at least 30 minutes first, otherwise they will burn.